expectedparrot/edsl/docs/language_models.rst

 Check models
 ------------
-We can check the models that for which we have already properly stored API keys by calling the `show_available()` method:
+We can check the models that for which we have already properly stored API keys by calling the `check_models()` method:

 .. code-block:: python

-   Model.show_available()
+   Model.check_models()

 This will return a list of the available models and a confirmation message whether a valid key exists.